 Respite is important for a number of reasons, but mainly because it gives you and your family a break from the physical and emotional demands of caring.

-- A support worker who spends time with your child and helps them to enjoy social activities and participation in the community.
-This can include supporting your child at family outings, especially if you have other children to look after.
+- A Support Worker who spends time with your child and helps them to enjoy social activities and participation in the community.

-What NDIS support line items can fund respite-like care?
+What NDIS support line items can fund respite?

 These can include: